United States Armed Forces: Orbital warfare and space electromagnetic warfare

 The Space Force's combat power is centered around Space Delta 3, which conducts space electromagnetic warfare and Space Delta 9, which conducts orbital warfare.

 Combat power projection operations ensure freedom of action in space for the U.S. and its allies and denies an adversary freedom of action in space.
 These are divided into offensive and defensive space operations.
 Defensive operations preserve and protect U.S. and allied space capabilities, which are further sub-divided into active and passive actions.
 Offensive operations target a U.S. adversary's space and counterspace capabilities, achieving space superiority.

-Orbital warfare forces conduct protect and defend operations and providing U.S. national decision authorities with response options to deter and, when necessary, defeat orbital threats, while space electromagnetic warfare forces conduct offensive and defensive space control operations, and Space Force cyber forces conduct defensive cyber operations to protect space assets.
+Orbital warfare forces conduct protect-and-defend operations and provide U.S. national decision authorities with response options to deter and, when necessary, defeat orbital threats.
+The space electromagnetic warfare forces conduct offensive and defensive space control operations.
+Space Force cyber forces conduct defensive cyber operations to protect space assets.

 Cyber operations and Satellite Control Network

 Although the U.S. Space Force is not a cyber force, it does conduct extensive cyber operations under Space Delta 6.
 The primary focus of Space Force cyber operations is defending U.S. Space Force networks and ensuring the operations of its spacecraft, which are controlled remotely from ground stations.
-All space operations units have cyber squadrons assigned to defend them and is incorporating offensive cyber operations.
+All space operations units have cyber squadrons assigned to defend them and incorporate offensive cyber operations.

 Additionally, Space Delta 6 is responsible for managing the Satellite Control Network, a global network of antennas used to communicate with the service's spacecraft.
 The 22nd Space Operations Squadron is responsible for overall operations, with the 21st Space Operations Squadron and 23rd Space Operations Squadron managing the ground station sites at Vandenberg Space Force Base, New Boston Space Force Station, Kaena Point Space Force Station, Diego Garcia, Guam, Greenland, and the United Kingdom.

 Space domain awareness

 The Space Force's Space Delta 2 operates the United States Space Surveillance Network, tracking 47,000 objects in space as of 2022.
 Space domain awareness encompasses the identification, characterization, and understanding of any factor associated with the space domain that could affect space operations.

-Space Delta 2 sensors include the AN/FPS-85 phased array radar at Eglin Air Force Base and the Space Fence radar at Kwajalein Atoll operated by the 20th Space Surveillance Squadron, and a global network of three Ground-based Electro-Optical Deep Space Surveillance telescopes operated by the 15th Space Surveillance Squadron.
+Space Delta 2 sensors include the AN/FPS-85 phased array radar at Eglin Air Force Base and the Space Fence radar at Kwajalein Atoll operated by the 20th Space Surveillance Squadron; and a global network of three Ground-based Electro-Optical Deep Space Surveillance telescopes operated by the 15th Space Surveillance Squadron.

 The 18th Space Defense Squadron, collocated with the Combined Space Operations Center, executes command and control of the Space Surveillance Network and manages the Space Catalog of all objects in Earth orbit.
 The 19th Space Defense Squadron focuses on objects further in cislunar space, beyond geosynchronous orbit, with a specific focus on supporting NASA's Artemis program and other human spaceflight operations.